felix-vondee/tic_tac_toe/README.md

 # Tic Tac Toe
-The main goal of this project was to learn core Object Orentiated Programming concepts.
-We created a Tic Tac Toe game .
-In tic tac toe, each user is represented by one of two symbols "X" or "O".
-The first user to get three of these symbols in a row, column or diagonal wins the game.
+The main goal of this project is to learn how to use Object Orentiated Ruby.
+We created a Tic Tac Toe game using OOP.

 ## Built With